A true story.

 Of course I didn’t know how to reattach it to the truck bed.

 In a panic, I threw the gate into the bed and, lashing it to a tie down, skulked my way slowly back to the municipal garage, cooking up an alibi that was long on hyperbole and short on specifics as I drove.

 It just fell off in the middle of an intersection!
 Absolutely no idea how it happened.
 Scared me half to death!
 So lucky that no one was following me…

 Fortunately for my next university tuition bill, the boss bought the story.

 Doubly fortunate for the reader, it is fairly safe to say that you’re not dealing with a version of twenty year old me on your service staff.

 That’s for the best.

 Most of your staff is comprised of trustworthy and professional service providers.
+Savvy IT experts that breath CPU temperature and eat RMM platform alerts for breakfast.
 They are motivated, well trained, courteous and efficient.

 At least you think so.

 Without hard data, though, it’s hard to know exactly how true any of those assumptions are.
 Sometimes, with everything that’s going on in the daily life of a company, it can be hard to differentiate the truth from the noise.